silabs-kevin/gamepad/README.md

 ## NOTES

+- It's obvious that the game controllers for Apple devices need MFi, see https://developer.apple.com/library/archive/documentation/ServicesDiscovery/Conceptual/GameControllerPG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013276-CH1-SW1

+> You can rely on a consistent set of high-quality controls in all game controllers because Apple has specified the look and behavior of the controls to MFi accessory manufacturers.

 - Connecting with iOS device, if iOS updates the connection interval to be 12 actively, which means the device is regconized as a HID device.